You might contact the editor in charge of the submission for any question you might have about the process or your review.

 dependencies = TRUE argument of

-To review a package, please begin by copying our review template and using it as a high-level checklist.
+To review a package, please begin by copying our review template (or our review template in Spanish) and using it as a high-level checklist.
 In addition to checking off the minimum criteria, we ask that you provide general comments addressing the following:

 - Does the code comply with general principles in the Mozilla reviewing guide?